UNT’s Ph.D. in Public Administration and Management emphasizes the development of new knowledge through research and theoretical inquiry.

 Your Academic Advisor

 Graduate students are advised by department faculty.
-Dr. Skip Krueger, PhD program coordinator, can help connect you with potential faculty advisors based on your unique interests.
+Dr. Simon Andrew, PhD program coordinator, can help connect you with potential faculty advisors based on your unique interests.

 The Department of Public Administration at the University of North Texas proudly provides a small number of funded fellowships to well-qualified applicants as part of the Newell Fellows Program.